Podcast: All the latest from the SCN family of Pittsburgh Steelers shows, Wednesday edition

 With that being said and typed, have fun with the shows below with a brief description of each podcast.

 The Steelers have a good idea what positions they need to address in the NFL Draft.
-But should they draft a punter in 2023.
-Also, check out an exclusive interview with Michigan punter Brad Robbins.
-Join Andrew Wilbar and Jeremy Betz as they cover the Steelers draft needs, free agency, and Fantasy Football on The Steelers Fix.
+Join Andrew Wilbar and Jeremy Betz as they cover the Steelers draft needs, free agency, and Fantasy Football on The Steelers Fix and Jeremy unveils his first mock.

 Check out the rundown of the show: